 7) Adverse weather

-Poor weather conditions such as wind, rain, ice or extreme temperatures increase the risk of accidents.
-Rain and ice make surfaces unreliably slippery.
-Strong winds can make elevated surfaces unsteady.
+Poor weather conditions such as wind, rain, ice or extreme temperatures are also working at height hazards and increase the risk of accidents.
+Rain and ice make surfaces unreliably slippery and strong winds can make elevated surfaces unsteady.
 Low temperatures can affect your hands’ ability to grip, while high temperatures can reduce your mental focus and increase tiredness.

 Avoid working at height in adverse weather.
 Similarly, if the weather conditions take a turn for the worse while work is underway, discontinue work from height until it is safe to resume.